RossM/XCOM2ShadowOps/BlackOps/ReadMe.txt

 Item changes
   * New item: Tiger Rounds.
 Unlocked with Hybrid Materials tech.
 Adds one point of armor shredding to weapon damage.
   * New item: Depleted Elerium Rounds.
 Unlocked with Elerium tech.
 Adds one point of damage and three points of shredding to weapon damage.
-  * Plated vest now requires 4 ADVENT Trooper corpses (up from 2).
+  * Plated Vest now requires 4 ADVENT Trooper corpses (up from 2).
 Visual changes
   * Integrated MachDelta's After Action Days Wounded mod.
 Bugfixes